jezzsantos/automate/docs/authoring.md

 You can view all the patterns in your codebase: `automate list patterns` (or `automate list all`)

+!!! info
-> Which will list all the patterns and their respective names and versions.
+    Which will list all the patterns and their respective names and versions.

 ## Viewing the current pattern

 You can view the current pattern: `automate view pattern`

+!!! info
-> Which will display the summarized configuration of the current pattern.
+    Which will display the summarized configuration of the current pattern.

 You can view the detailed configuration of the pattern: `automate view pattern --all`

+!!! info
-> Which will display detailed information about the pattern structure, configuration and its automation.
+    Which will display detailed information about the pattern structure, configuration and its automation.

 ## Configuring pattern structure